-IWSLT De-En WMT En-De Embedding Mult-Adds BLEU Embedding Mult-Adds Attention BLEU Vaswani et al. (2017) 512-1024 959M 34.4 512-2048 1.3G 44% 27.3 Our Reimplementation 512-1024 959M 34.5 512-2048 1.3G 44% 27.7 Transformer (Flat) 512-512 460M 34.5 720-720 1.5G 75% 27.8 capacity of attention layer due to smaller dimension, which is the major context modeling unit in the transformer.
+IWSLT De-En WMT En-De WMT En-Fr Embedding #Mult-Adds BLEU Embedding #Mult-Adds Attn BLEU BLEU Vaswani et al. (2017) 512-1024 959M 34.4 512-2048 1.3G 44% 27.3 38.1 So et al. (2019) 512-2048 1.3G 44% 27.7 40.0 Our Reimplementation 512-1024 959M 34.5 512-2048 1.3G 44% 27.7 39.9 Transformer (Flattened) 512-512 460M 34.5 720-720 1.5G 75% 27.8 41.0 the computation makeup in the transformer in Figure 2b.
+Surprisingly, for the original transformer (denoted as 'base' in the figure), FFN layer actually consumes much of the computation especially on WMT En-De task.
+This is not desirable since FFN itself cannot perform any context modeling.
+In conclusion, due to the small N, bottleneck design cannot significantly reduce the computation in 1D attention, while the limited benefit is further compromised by the FFN layer; it also harms the capacity of attention layer due to smaller dimension, which is the major context modeling unit in the transformer.

 Table 1: Bottleneck design is not optimal for 1-D attention.
-A 'flat' version of transformer block (slightly increase the embedding size when necessary) does not reduce the BLEU score, but makes the attention part take the major computation for further optimization.
+The 'flattened' version of Transformer does not harm the BLEU score, but makes the attention take the major computation for further optimization.

 Therefore, we argue that the bottleneck design is not optimal for 1-D attention.
-We instead design a 'flat' version of transform block that does not reduce and increase the channel dimension.
+We instead design a 'flattened' version of transform block that does not reduce and increase the channel dimension.
 With the new design, the attention part now takes up the major computation in the flat transformer model ('Flat' in Figure 2b), leaving a larger space for further optimization.
 We also test the performance change of such modification on IWSLT and WMT datasets (Table 1).
 On IWSLT De-En task, our Flatten Transformer can achieve similar BLEU score using less than half computation compared to the original transformer; on WMT, we can achieve comparable performance at a slightly larger computation, which can be easily reduced with further optimization on the attention heads.